Spring Has Sprung Music City Playlist

 Then mark your whole calendar down for the month of April, because you are not going to want to miss what happens.
 Music City celebrates the month of April with Awesome April, a musical tribute to the city that promises a major event each weekend.
 There's the Nashville Fashion Week, Wild West Comedy Festival, Nashville Film Festival, St. Jude Rock 'N' Roll Marathon & 1/2 Marathon, and more.
 Check it all out.

 Time to Eat

 There’s no better time than now to get out and explore Nashville’s rapidly growing food scene.
 If you’re the kind that likes to be ‘in the know’ about what is new on the scene then head on over to The Gulch where several restaurants have recently opened to rave reviews.
 Biscuit Love, a beloved Nashville food truck, now has a permanent home and offers a locally sourced breakfast and lunch menu all day.
 Chauhan Ale and Masala House’s menu uniquely mixes classic Indian dishes with southern cuisine.
 It’s the kind of place that you have to experience yourself to understand what makes it special.
-For an elegant night out, head down the street to Prima, whose contemporary American menu includes seasonal selections of meats, fish and vegetables.

 Another neighborhood that many delectable local eateries are calling home is East Nashville.
 Check out the new walking food tour Walk Eat Nashville which takes you on a walking tour of East Nashville with food tastings at six local restaurants and artisan food shops.